juliengan/Drone-simulation/Peaceland - questions.md

 The data storage component should :

 - be resilient : fault tolerance (need to keep every peacewatcher report) is required (we mustn’t lose any data).
 Hence a RDD (resilient distributed dataset) is really convenient in our case
 - Concerning the program architecture, 200Gb will be daily stored from the peacewatcher.
-However, we know one machine can bear at most 10GB.
-In 5 days, the threshold will be reached, making Big Data essential in this use case.
+However, we know one machine can bear at most 1TB (on the machine's disk).
+In 5 days, the threshold will be reached, making Big Data essential in this use case, using several machines.
 Horizontal scaling : we make our computation in distributed to increase the throughput.
 - allow to process the citizen incoming data quickly and make statistics, which makes the dataframe also a relevant choice, providing fast processing (faster than RDD thanks to catalyst optimizer) and aggregation allowing statistics on incoming data.

 We use Spark which is the most efficient distributed framework